compulim/react-chain-of-responsibility/README.md

 > **This is bold.** *This is italic.* This is plain.

-#### Good middleware is stateless

-When writing middleware, keep them as stateless as possible and do not relies on data outside of the `request` object.
-The way it is writing should be similar to React function components.

-If middleware must use external data, when the external data change, make sure the `middleware` prop is invalidated to trigger a re-render of the tree.

-#### Good middleware returns false to skip rendering

-If the middleware want to skip rendering a request, return `false`/`null`/`undefined` directly.
-Do not return `() => false` or similar.

-This helps the code that use the middleware to know if the rendering result is being skipped or not.

 ### Using as Fluent UI `IRenderFunction`

 The chain of responsibility design pattern can be used in Fluent UI.